Approximate full conformal prediction in an RKHS: Designing an approximation from a very smooth loss-function

 \item otherwise, $0< \lambda (n+1) \leq \frac{\kappa^2 \beta_{\ell; 1}}{2}$ implies that

 \end{itemize} \end{corollary} The proof is postponed to Appendix~\ref{proof.cor.very.smooth}.
-The new upper bound on the probability of coverage is not worse (up to a multiplicative constant) than the previous one described by Corollary~\ref{cor.non.smooth}.
+The new upper-bound on the probability of coverage is not worse (up to a multiplicative constant) than the previous one described by Corollary~\ref{cor.non.smooth}.
 More precisely for large values of $\lambda\paren{n+1}$, there is a speed up in the decay rate reflecting the effect of a higher smoothness.
-Moreover, for $\lambda \propto (n+1)^{-r}$ with $r \in \paren{0, 1/3}$, the coverage probability upper bounds $1-\alpha$ by an amount of order $O\paren{n^{-1}}$ for the new approximation compared to $O\paren{n^{-1+r}}$ for the former one.
+Moreover, for $\lambda \propto (n+1)^{-r}$ with $r \in \paren{0, 1/3}$, the coverage-probability upper-bounds $1-\alpha$ by an amount of order $O\paren{n^{-1}}$ for the new approximation compared to $O\paren{n^{-1+r}}$ for the former one.